nerdflation/nerdflation.github.com/design/user-model.markdown

 title: User Model
 ---

+<div id="doc-status">Doc Status: DRAFT 15 April 2010</div>

 ### Rationale

 A design should be useful to the user and it should delight the user.
-In order to satsify both of those things, you need to know something about that user.
+In order to give it either of those qualities, you need to know something about the user.

 The user model document clarifies *who* the product is being built for and *how* the product will be used.